 - Cheddar is the most popular cheese in Canada.
 According to one study, on average Canadians consume over 23 pounds of Cheddar per person annually.
 Aged cheddar is the only one not coloured orange.

-- Find out more about Canadian Country Food and Country Cooking Recipes.
+- Find out more about Canadian Country Food and Backcountry Recipe Collection.

 Tim Horton’s is a National Symbol

-Tim Horton’s is an incredible popular coffee and doughnut chain.
+Tim Horton’s is an incredibly popular coffee and doughnut chain.
 There is a Tim Horton’s on every corner in any Canadian city and you also find a “Timmy” in every larger town.